 9:00 – 9:30 AM Registration.

-9:30 – 9:45 AM Opening Remarks by the Ministry for Foreign Affairs of Finland.
+9:30 – 9:45 AM Opening Remarks by Ms. Sini Paukkunen, Head of Policy Planning and Research, Ministry for Foreign Affairs, Finland

 9:45 – 10:30 AM Report Launch and Presentation of Key Findings, Followed by Audience Q&A: Katharina Höne, Senior Lecturer, Researcher, and Project Manager, DiploFoundation.